I am a novelist, poet and literature enthusiast, among many other things.

-A few years ago when I was first starting eighth grade I starting writing to a pen-pal.
-While the communication was short-lived due to the procrastination and inattentiveness of twelve-year-olds a new love was born inside the aspiring writer.
+Many years ago when I started eighth grade, I began writing to a pen-pal.
+While the communication was short-lived due to the procrastination and inattentiveness of 12-year-olds, a new love was born inside the aspiring writer.
 A love of letters.

 Letters are unique to communication in that they show, without a doubt, how much love, care and respect you have for the person you’re sending the letter to.
 Letters have a certain sentimentality that transcends all other available forms of communication.
 And for writers, letters give us a wonderful opportunity to stretch our writing muscles, try out new phrases and perfect the pitch of our voice.

-As letters have faded into the past, so has the simple steps that go into writing a letter.
-To help revive the custom of letter writing, and hopefully to inspire my own generation to put pen to paper instead of thumb to keys I have compiled these step-by-step instructions on how to write the perfect letter.
+As letters have faded into the past, so have the simple steps that go into writing a letter.
+To help revive the custom of letter writing, and hopefully to inspire my own generation to put pen to paper instead of thumb to keys, I have compiled these step-by-step instructions on how to write the perfect letter.

 Before you write the letter take a few moments to consider what you want to say.
 Is there a specific purpose for the letter?
 Or are you just saying hi to a family member or friend?
 If you need to jot down the main ideas of the letter before hand so you don’t leave anything out.